Scouting for SCN in stunted or yellow soybeans,

 When to sample

-It is easier to observe the nematode on soybean roots early in the season, however, because the females and cysts occur on new roots that can be easily dug from the soil surrounding the base of the stem of the plant.
+You can scout your fields for SCN by digging plants no sooner than 6 weeks after planting and up to 3 or 4 weeks before harvest.
+Earlier is better, though because the females and cysts occur on new roots that can be easily dug from the soil surrounding the base of the stem of the plant.
+July and August are good times.
 Later in the season, adult SCN females and cysts appear on new roots that are located deeper down in the soil as well as farther laterally from the stem of the plant.

 How to sample